vigneshsweekaran/vigneshsweekaran.github.io/docker/tutorials/Dockerfile/03-create-a-dokerfile-for-installing-openjdk15.md

 docker images
 ```
 ![](https://github.com/vigneshsweekaran/vigneshsweekaran.github.io/blob/master/docker/tutorials/Dockerfile/images/openjdk-15-reduced-docker-images.png)
+Now we can see, the size of the docker image is reduced.
+Even if we delete
 ##### Create a docker container from the created image and check the java version
 ```
 docker run --rm java:15 java -version